andburn/hs-art-extractor/README.md

 A tool for windows to extract hearthstone card art from the unity game files.
 The project includes a partial port of [Disunity](https://github.com/ata4/disunity), it also utilizes the [DDSReader](https://github.com/andburn/dds-reader) project.

 ## Features
-- Extract all card art named by card id.
+- Extract all card art.
-- Extract available card bars (deck list images) by card id.
+- Extract available card bars (deck list images).
 - Extracts the card xml text files.
-- Extracted cards can be filtered by set and card type.
+- Extracted cards can be filtered by set and card type, they can also be named by card name rather than by id.

 ## Build
 - Clone the repository.